Paulo Antonacci

 prof_pic.jpg

 I’m a joint Ph.D. candidate in Economics and Public Policy at Duke University.
-My work sits at the intersection of public economics and development.
-With a with a focus on building data-driven policies that improve governance.
+My main research fields are public economics, public policy, and applied econometrics/machine learning.

-My job market paper — Who Should the Taxman Visit?
-Evidence from Door-to-Door Tax Enforcement in Indonesia — uses causal forests to identify which taxpayers respond most to in-person enforcement, making the trade-offs between participation-maximizing and revenue-maximizing strategies explicit.
-In a nutshell:
+My job market paper — Whom Should the Taxman Visit?
+Evidence from Door-to-Door Tax Enforcement in Indonesia — proposes a Neyman-orthogonal estimator based on the R-learner to identify which taxpayers respond most to in-person enforcement.
+I use these individualized treatment-effect estimates to make transparent the trade-offs between participation-maximizing and revenue-maximizing strategies that arise from heterogeneous treatment effects.
+The policy implications are:

-1. Prioritizing participation increases both the number of payers and total revenue but is highly regressive;
+1. Targeting participation increases both the number of payers and total revenue but is highly regressive;

-2. Prioritizing revenue yields large fiscal gains with no change in participation;
+2. Targeting revenue yields large fiscal gains with no change in participation;

 3. Standard risk-based strategies (targeting likely delinquents) deliver no improvements in either outcome.